ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 1. *Max(D)* or *Min(D)*: Retrieve the item with the largest (or smallest) key from *D*.
 With this the dictionary can serve as a priority queue.
 2. *Predecessor(D, x)* or *Succcessor(D, x)*: Retrieve the item from *D* whose key is immediately before (or after) item *x* in *sorted* order.
 With this we can iterate through the dictionary in sorted order.

-Dicitonaries are often used for common data processing tasks.
+Dictionaries are often used for common data processing tasks.
 E.g. we could easily remove all duplicates names from a mailing list (construct the dictionary from the names (avoiding dupes by *search*), use *min* and *max* to iterate through using *successor*).

 ### Implementing dictionaries via arrays
 Imagine we implement a dictionary via both an array and a sorted array.
 Below are the complexities of each operation: